Enigmatic-Smile/fidel-android/README.md

 ### termsConditionsURL (applied to the consent text only for USA and Canada)

 This is the terms & conditions URL that you can set for the consent text.
-Note that **this parameter is mandatory** when you set United States or Canada as the default country or don't set a default country (meaning that the user is free to select United States or Canada as their country).
+Note that **this parameter is mandatory** when you set United States and/or Canada as allowed countries or don't set any allowed countries (meaning that the user is free to select United States or Canada as their country)

 ```java
 Fidel.termsConditionsURL = "https://yourcompany.com/termsConditionsURL"; //(Maximum 60 characters);